liam-ilan/gpt-rs/README.md

 The BPE tokenizer can be found under [`./src/tokenizer.rs`](./src/tokeinzer.rs).
 Tokenized datasets are serialized into `.ron` (Rusty-Object-Notation) files for later use.
 The tokenizer is modified from a classing BPE to include space-prefixing, no merges across words, and some do-not-merge tokens.

 The training loop can be found under [`./src/train.rs`](./src/train.rs).
 It utilizes an AdamW optimizer.
+There is no learning rate scheduling in this branch, take a look at the [`linear_warmup-cosine-decay` branch](https://github.com/liam-ilan/gpt-rs/tree/linear-warmup-cosine-decay) for an implementation of a more refined scheduler (though it may be out of date with `main`).

 ## Train a Model from Scratch
 ### Tokenization